TIS-DPO: Token-level Importance Sampling for Direct Preference Optimization With Estimated Weights: Token Importance Estimation For TIS-DPO

 After introducing how to use contrastive LLMs to estimate token importance, we continue in this section to introduce how to construct contrastive LLMs.
 To provide a more comprehensive analysis, we explore three different methods for constructing contrastive LLMs as shown in Figure \ref{fig:method}.

 \textbf{\texttt{TIS-DPO(P)}: Prompt-based Contrastive LLM Construction.} Inspired by some recent works \citep{yang2023rlcd, liu2024direct}, we design contrastive prompts for specific scenarios such as improving LLM's harmlessness and helpfulness.
 For example, we can design a positive prompt $p^+$ as ``You are a harmless Assistant" and a negative prompt $p^-$ as ``You are a harmful Assistant" to guide LLM to generate more harmless or harmful responses.
 Then we can construct $\pi^{+}(y|x) = \pi(y|x, p^{+})$ and $\pi^{-}(y|x) = \pi(y|x, p^{-})$.
+This approach requires no additional training and can be easily adapted to different scenarios.

 \textbf{\texttt{TIS-DPO(S)}: SFT-based Contrastive LLM Construction.} We perform supervised fine-tuning (SFT) on the original LLM using winning and losing responses separately.
 This results in two models: $\pi^{+}$, fine-tuned with winning responses in $D$, and $\pi^{-}$, fine-tuned with losing responses in $D$.
+The fine-tuning process follows standard practices with the negative log likelihood loss $\mathcal{L}_{\text{SFT}} = -\mathbb{E}_{(x,y)\sim D}[\log \pi_\theta(y|x)]$.

 \textbf{\texttt{TIS-DPO(D)}: DPO-based Contrastive LLM Construction.} We use the DPO method to train $\pi$ on paired winning and losing responses in $D$ to get $\pi^{+}$.
 For $\pi^{-}$, we swap the winning and losing responses in $D$ and apply the DPO method again.
 This results in two contrastive LLMs through DPO.
+This approach directly optimizes for the preference gap between winning and losing responses.

 More details on these contrastive LLMs construction methods are provided in Appendix \ref{appendix:contrastive_llms}.